-Craig Munro is a Managing Director at FTI Consulting and is based in Vancouver.
-Mr. Munro has been a restructuring practitioner for more than 20 years and has provided restructuring advice to financial institutions, debtor companies and shareholders in a variety of industries including real estate, mining, technology, manufacturing, forestry and transportation.
+Craig Munro specializes in providing restructuring advice to financial institutions, debtor companies and shareholders.
+Mr. Munro has been a restructuring practitioner for more than 25 years.
+He has industry expertise in a variety of areas including real estate, mining, technology, manufacturing, forestry and transportation.

-Before that, Mr. Munro acted as the Court Appointed Monitor of Pine Valley Mining Corporation (“Pine Valley”) pursuant to proceedings under the Companies’ Creditors Arrangement Act.
-Pine Valley owns and operates the Willow Creek Coal Mine, which produces pulverized coal injection and coking coal.
+Before that, Mr. Munro acted as the court-appointed Monitor of Pine Valley Mining Corporation (“Pine Valley”) pursuant to proceedings under the Companies’ Creditors Arrangement Act.
+Pine Valley owned and operated the Willow Creek Coal Mine, which produces pulverised coal injection and coking coal.
 The proceedings provided a platform for the orderly sale of Pine Valley, the proceeds of which were used to fund an approved proposal to its creditors.

-Mr. Munro was responsible for developing and implementing the strategy for the realization process of the US$1.2 billion asset portfolio of Peregrine Fixed Income Limited, a Hong Kong based investment bank that was wound up pursuant to an order of the Hong Kong courts.
-This process involved the assessment and stratification of the investments held by the company and execution of various strategies to maximize the recovery for the stakeholders.
+During his time in Hong Kong, Mr. Munro was responsible for developing and implementing the strategy for the realisation process of the US$1.2 billion asset portfolio of Peregrine Fixed Income Limited, a Hong Kong based investment bank that was wound up pursuant to an order of the Hong Kong courts.
+This process involved the assessment and stratification of the investments held by the company and execution of various strategies to maximise recovery for the stakeholders.

 Chartered Accountant (ON and BC) Chartered Insolvency and Restructuring Professional